YaelBenShalom/YaelBenShalom/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/yael-ben-shalom-21521410a/)](https://www.linkedin.com/in/yael-ben-shalom-21521410a/)

-- 👩🏻‍🎓  I’m a MS in Robotics student at Northwestern University
+- 👩🏻‍🎓  I’m an MS in Robotics student at Northwestern University

 - 🔭  I’m especially interested in autonomous robotics, machine learning, control, and SLAM

 - 📩  Email me at yael.bshalom@gmail.com

-- 🌐  Learn more about my work and projects at <a href="https://yaelbenshalom.github.io/" target="_blank">my portfolio</a>
+- 🌐  Learn more about my work and projects in <a href="https://yaelbenshalom.github.io/" target="_blank">my portfolio</a>

 <br>